misol1/cmdgfx/README.md

   1. When speed is of the essence (when making animations)
   2. When needing to write pixels instead of characters
   3. When needing to write to desktop instead of current window (set flag U)
-  4. When needing to place the output with pixel precision instead of character precision (set a flag, then use f flag)
+  4. When needing to place the output with pixel precision instead of character precision (set 'a' flag, then use 'f' flag)
   5. For advanced users, it is possible to get more than 16 color output by splitting the output into blocks and setting an individual palette for each
-  6. For adcanced users, it is possible to use more than one font on a single screen, by splitting the output into blocks and using a different font for each
+  6. For advanced users, it is possible to use more than one font on a single screen, by splitting the output into blocks and using a different font for each

 cmdgfx_input: